anastch03/Game-of-Life/README.md

 # Game of Life
-This is an implementation of John Conway's game of life simulation.
+This is John Conway's game of life simulation.

 Rules of game of life (from Wikipedia):
 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.